Breaking down the groups, why you should care despite no USMNT involvement and places in Knoxville where you can watch

 By Matt Rankin

 Every four years, the world gathers for a month in order to crown a champion of its most popular sport, soccer.
 The 2018 FIFA World Cup, the 21st in the tournament’s history, will be taking place for the first time in Russia from June 14 to July 15.
 Eleven cities spread across the massive country will host matches, making travel difficult for supporters and players alike.
 Nearly 2,000 miles and four time zones separate Kaliningrad and Yekaterinburg, the westernmost and easternmost participants, respectively.
-Likewise, Egypt is slated to cover the most ground of any team during the opening round of matches, traveling well over 7,300 miles as it moves between its training camp in Grozny and group-stage fixtures in Yekaterinburg, Saint Petersburg and Volgograd.
+Likewise, Egypt is slated to cover the most ground of any team during the opening round of matches, traversing well over 7,300 miles as it moves between its training camp in Grozny and group-stage fixtures in Yekaterinburg, Saint Petersburg and Volgograd.

 Such distances likely will do little to quell the fervor surrounding the action, however, and the play on the pitch promises to be exhilarating, as well.
 In order to simply make it to Russia, 31 of the 32 teams (the host country always receives an automatic bid) had to endure marathon qualification processes in their respective regional confederations for the better part of the last three years.
 As a result, all of them already are battle-tested and ready to put national pride on the line in hopes of securing the greatest trophy in sports.

 The 2018 edition of the World Cup is almost as notable for its impressive roster of powerhouse squads (Germany, Brazil, France, etc.) as it is for who is conspicuously absent.
 After what can be described only as a disastrous CONCACAF campaign, the United States failed to qualify for the finals of the tournament for the first time since 1990, dumbfounding longtime fans and possibly setting player development back a generation due to lack of exposure.
 Along the way, it was marred by lackadaisical play, minimal effort and/or passion, questionable leadership from veterans and the highly controversial firing of Jürgen Klinsmann.
-Few bright spots emerged from the experience, but a necessary second coaching change at least has led to an influx of young, talented players earning caps in international friendlies and thus gaining experience ahead of the run-in to Qatar in 2022.
+Few if any bright spots emerged from the experience, but a necessary second coaching change at least has led to an influx of young, talented players earning caps in international friendlies and thus gaining experience ahead of the run-in to Qatar in 2022.

 But the U.S. is far from being the most prominent footballing side to miss out on Russia.
 Italy, which has won the tournament more times (four) than it has failed to qualify for it (twice), was shocked 1-0 by Sweden over two legs of a playoff, keeping them from the finals for the first time since 1958.
 Albeit a small country with a population of a little more than 17 million people, the Netherlands pioneered the concept of ‘total football’ and has produced a staggering number of top players since the early ‘70s.
-However, its current roster of aging stars couldn’t make up for the depletion of talent plaguing its youth ranks, and the team finished third in its UEFA qualifying group behind France and Sweden, placing it outside of playoff consideration.
+However, its current roster of aging stars couldn’t make up for the depletion of talent plaguing its youth ranks, and the team finished third in its UEFA qualifying group behind France and Sweden, placing it outside of playoff consideration, even.
 Chile, too, couldn’t make it out of the CONMEBOL region – regarded by many to be the toughest on the planet – despite having won the last two Copa América titles and being aided by the likes of Alexis Sánchez and Arturo Vidal.
 Lastly, the Indomitable Lions of Cameroon, holders of the African Cup of Nations and historically the continent’s most successful squad at the World Cup, failed to qualify after a dismal finish to their campaign.

 The fact that the U.S. won’t be represented in Russia is bitterly disappointing for domestic enthusiasts of the world’s game, from casual fans to registered American Outlaws.
 Corporations with business interests in the growth of soccer in this country also are feeling the pinch.
 However, the national team’s absence from this World Cup doesn’t mean that you should ignore or dismiss the tournament this time around.